-When the sale of 1245 and 1250 property produces gain in addition to that which is recaptured, the amount of recaptured depreciation reported in the year of sale is added to the property's basis for the purpose of computing the gross profit ratio.
-This adjustment is critical in order to avoid double taxation of installment payments.
+When the sale of 1245 and 1250 property produces gain in addition to that which is recaptured, the amount of recaptured depreciation reported in the year of sale is added to the property's basis to compute the correct gross profit ratio.
+This adjustment must be made to avoid double taxation of installment payments.